Cable

 C6B: Cable 6 Back

-Slip 3 stitches purlwise onto a cable needle and let them hang in the back of your work.
+Slip 3 stitches purlwise onto a cable stitch holder and let them hang in the back of your work. (“Purlwise” means to insert the right needle into each stitch as if you were purling it.)

-Then, sliding the 3 on-hold stitches to the right end of the cable stitch holder, work the stitches off the cable needle.
+Then, sliding the 3 on-hold stitches to the right end of the cable stitch holder, knit the on-hold stitches.

 C6F: Cable 6 Front

-To cable to the front, follow the instructions above, except after slipping 3 stitches onto the cable needle, let the cable needle hang in the front of your work, rather than the back.
-Work the following 3 stitches, then work the stitches off the cable needle.
+To cable to the front, follow the instructions above, except after slipping 3 stitches onto the cable stitch holder, bring the on-hold stitches to the front of your work, rather than the back.
+Knit the following 3 stitches from the left working needle, then knit the 3 stitches from the cable stitch holder.

 We used the following cables in our Traveling Cable Hat pattern.
 They may come in handy elsewhere too!

-Slip these three knit stitches purlwise to a cable stitch holder. (“Purlwise” means to insert the right needle into each stitch as if you were purling it.)
+Slip the next three stitches purlwise to a cable stitch holder. (“Purlwise” means to insert the right needle into each stitch as if you were purling it.)

 Keep the cable stitch holder at the front of the work.

-Slide the slipped stitches to the other end of the cable needle.
-(Do not spin the cable needle or try to knit the stitches from the same end that you used to slip the stitches.)
+Slide the slipped stitches to the other end of the cable stitch holder.
+(Do not spin the stitch holder or try to knit the stitches from the same end that you used to slip the stitches.)
 Now knit the 3 stitches from the cable stitch holder.

-Making the Right Cross is like making a Left Cross in reverse.
+Making the Right Purl Cable is like making a Left Purl Cable in reverse.
+You…

 C’est très bien expliqué, le travail est très beau.
 Merci